Saint-of-Grey/RimTwitch/README.md

 TwitchBot for Rimworld to create Events and Community Driven Events

-Your game will be Watermarked with a donation ad for my favorite charity Girl Develop It.
+Your game will be "Chat marked" with a donation ad for my favorite charity Girl Develop It.

 # Read the License
 Attribution-NonCommercial-NoDerivatives 4.0 International